 Colgate Optic White Disadvantages

 - The peroxide concentration is low, just 3%.

 - Some customers found their gel was dried out when they opened the product.

 Teeth whitening isn’t new.
 People have been using DIY methods for thousands of years, and in-office treatments launched decades ago.
 But over-the-counter treatments didn’t hit the market until 2001, with the release of the Crest Whitestrip.

 Professional treatments and at-home whitening pens can brighten your smile.
 But there are some key differences to keep in mind.

 - Power: Professional whitening treatments use a higher concentration of peroxide, delivering more whitening strength.

-- Speed: Whitening pens take weeks to achieve their maximum results, but a professional treatment can deliver an eight-shade difference in an hour.
+- Speed: Whitening pens take weeks to achieve their maximum results, but a professional treatment can deliver a dramatic change in an hour.